Sweating Cleveland

 Conveniently located to serve Cleveland, Beachwood, Lake County, Westlake

-There’s no need to be embarrassed by excessive sweating ever again!
-Botox can be used to stop sweating in the underarms, palms, forehead and almost anywhere else on the body.
+SweatingThanks to Botox and miraDry for hyperhidrosis, there’s no need to be embarrassed by excessive sweating ever again!
+These treatments can be used to stop sweating in the underarms, palms, forehead and almost anywhere else on the body.
+If you have always struggled with excess perspiration, try our effective treatments for sweating in Cleveland at The Parker Skin & Aesthetic Clinic.

 Hyperhidrosis is a common condition that involves excessive sweating on certain parts of the body, including the face, hands, feet and underarms.
 Patients with this condition often need prescription-strength antiperspirants to control sweating, and may have to change clothes frequently or avoid wearing certain fabrics.